Skip to Content

 child in New Jersey - Bergen County child support

-If you are working to obtain a divorce in New Jersey and children are involved, you need to find a solution with your spouse to provide for the basic living expenses of your child.
-While it can be challenging to ascertain exactly how much child support you will likely be ordered to pay, our child support attorney in Bergen County can help determine your child’s needs and how to handle them.
+If you are working to obtain a divorce in New Jersey and children are involved, finding a solution with your spouse to provide for the basic living expenses of your child is critical.
+While it can be challenging to ascertain exactly how much child support you will likely be ordered to pay, our child support attorney in Bergen County can help determine your child's needs and how to handle them, ensuring all legal responsibilities are met effectively.

-Our goal at Sherwood, Johnson & Poles is to always seek a favorable resolution designed with the best interests of the child involved, particularly after a difficult divorce.
+Our goal at Sherwood, Johnson & Poles is always to seek a favorable resolution designed with the best interests of the child involved, particularly after a difficult divorce.
 We work hard to reach agreements that focus on the child, as well as the family.
-Our team-based approach to cases ensures you and your family will be represented by a group of compassionate lawyers.
-We are dedicated to finding a solution that best fits the needs of you and your family, and we’ll never apply a one-size-fits-all approach to your situation.
+Our team-based approach ensures you and your family will be represented by a group of compassionate lawyers.
+We are dedicated to finding a solution that best fits the needs of you and your family, and we'll never apply a one-size-fits-all approach to your situation.
+By partnering with parents, we aim to foster an environment that supports effective co-parenting arrangements post-divorce.

-Dealing with a child support dispute?
+Dealing with a child support in Wyckoff or Fair Lawn?
 Call Sherwood, Johnson & Poles today at (888) 224-1218 or contact us online to schedule a meeting with one of our child support attorneys in Bergen County.

 Bergen County child support is meant to cover expenses for the child, including: